ESG Training

 GitLab’s ESG Disclosures

-• Every year, GitLab will publish an ESG report in the Handbook, which will describe key accomplishments for the year, include descriptions of how we manage relevant ESG risks and opportunities, highlight new programs and policies and report metrics across our material ESG topics to hold ourselves accountable year over year for improving our performance.
+• Every year, GitLab publishes an ESG report in the Handbook, which will describe key accomplishments for the year, include descriptions of how we manage relevant ESG risks and opportunities, highlight new programs and policies and report metrics across our material ESG topics to hold ourselves accountable year over year for improving our performance.

-Responding to ESG questions in RFPs
+Responding to Customer Questions about ESG

-Responding to Investor Questions
+Responding to Investor Questions about ESG

 • If an investor contacts you regarding ESG, please advise them to reach out via the IR page.